Vui-Chee/chookity-pok.io/content/posts/doomsday.md

   <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\dpi{150}&space;\fn_cm&space;\frac{5}{6}" target="_blank"><img src="https://latex.codecogs.com/png.latex?\inline&space;\dpi{150}&space;\fn_cm&space;\frac{5}{6}" title="\frac{5}{6}" /></a>
 </div>

-If you simplify the fractions each time you added them together, you will get the LCD evetually.
+If you simplify the fractions each time you added them together, you will get the LCD eventually.

 Using that idea, I leave it to you to figure out how to implement such an algorithm.